Television in Cyprus

 Television in Cyprus was introduced in 1956.
 In 1957, CyBC was created.
-Private TV was introduced on 26 April 1992, by the church owned Logos TV which started its transmissions in stereo and Teletext from day one.
-In August 1995, Logos also introduced the first internet service provider in Cyprus, LOGOSNET.
+Private television was introduced on 26 April 1992, by the church owned Logos TV which started its transmissions in stereo and Teletext from day one.
+In August 1995, Logos also introduced the first internet service provider in Cyprus, LogosNet.
 By the mid-1990s, Cyprus had five free-to-air television channels, with the appearance of ANT1 Cyprus and Sigma TV.
 The Republic of Cyprus currently uses the PAL colour system and has converted terrestrial transmissions to digital on 1 July 2011, in line with EU policy.
 Because of the political division of the island, television companies are also divided.

 Republic of Cyprus

 Terrestrial digital transmission is now available in Cyprus (parallel analogue transmissions ended finally on 1 July 2011).
 Satellite digital transmission is available through Nova platform.
 Athina Sat, another provider, was launched in May 2005 but ceased operations in 2008.
 CytaVision and PrimeTel both offer digital TV through IPTV transmission and Cablenet through its privately owned cable network (in certain urban areas).